skypher/disclosure/README.md

 > "Beware the bearers of FALSE gifts & their BROKEN PROMISES.
 Much PAIN but still time.
 BELIEVE.
 There is GOOD out there.
 We OPpose DECEPTION.
 Conduit CLOSING."

-This crop circle, though materfully done, contains two glaring isues:
+This crop circle, though masterfully done, contains two glaring issues:

 1. Humans are left to infer if the aliens are talking about governments, other aliens, or both.
 2. Some analysts believe this crop circle is a sort of alien wanted poster for evil Orion aliens, as per the three stars or UAP above the alien's shoulder.